Citroen DS5 review

 There are three trim levels to choose from in the Citroen DS5 range: DSign.
 DStyle and DSport.
 Each trim gets decent kit, including dual zone climate control, Bluetooth connection and keyless entry.

 Although it has attractive looks and a decent engine range, limp handling, an uncomfortable ride and high-running costs let the Citroen DS5 down.

 Our choice: DS5 2.0 HDi (160) DStyle

-The cabin feels extremely well put together and the engines and chassis have proved themselves to be reliable elsewhere in the Citroen line-up.
-Yet Citroen still has work cut out to convince buyers that its a safe ownership bet, as it finished a lowly 24th out of 32 in our2013 Driver Power survey.
+The cabin feels extremely well put together and the engines and chassis have proven themselves to be reliable elsewhere in the Citroen line-up.
+Yet Citroen still has its work cut out to convince buyers that it’s a safe ownership bet, as it finished a lowly 24th out of 32 in our 2013 Driver Power survey.

 How practical it is depends on whether you go for the Hybrid4 or not.
-This is because the electric motors add a large battery pack, which is mounted underneath the boot floor and reduces space to 325 litres – that’s compared to 465 litres for non-hybrid versions.
+This is because the electric motors add a large battery pack, which is mounted underneath the boot floor, and reduces space to 325 litres.
+That’s small compared to non-hybrid versions, which get 465 litres.